CasKei/StudyVault/Term4/ISP/Notes/Inheritance.md

 ## super
 Superclass's constructors are not inherited.
 They are invoked explicitly using `super` keyword.
-If the keyword `super` us not explicitly used, the superclass' no-arg constructor is automatially invoked.
+If the keyword `super` is not explicitly used, the superclass' no-arg constructor is automatially invoked.

 ### To call a superclass constructor
 - Use `super()` to call the superclass constructor